zdp35/IMG421Assignment4/README.md

 The player can:

 Move forward and backward

-Turn and pivot the boat
+-Turn and pivot the boat

-Collect lanterns around the map
+-Collect lanterns around the map

-Avoid alligators and sandbars
+-Avoid alligators and sandbars

 Features

-Physics-based boat movement
+-Physics-based boat movement

-Buoyancy system
+-Buoyancy system

-Dynamic wave motion affecting the boat
+-Dynamic wave motion affecting the boat

-Lantern collection objective
+-Lantern collection objective

-Alligator hazard system
+-Alligator hazard system

-Sandbar obstacles
+-Sandbar obstacles

-Top-down/ 3rd person camera
+-Top-down/ 3rd person camera

-Title/menu screen
+-Title/menu screen

 Extra Credit Features

-Custom Gloomy sky and background.
+-Custom Gloomy sky and background.

-VFX Boat Wake, and boat particle effects.
+-VFX Boat Wake, and boat particle effects.

-3 Difficulties that scale.
+-3 Difficulties that scale.

-Shadow lighting for all of the objects.
+-Shadow lighting for all of the objects.

-4 different waves that all meet and ebb and flow.
+-4 different waves that all meet and ebb and flow.